If the spirit of jazz is freedom and progress, perhaps no better sub-genre displays this than free or avant garde jazz music.

 Whatever terminology you use, we wanted to shine a light on some of the great musicians who were integral to the development of this music.

-From the father of Free jazz, Ornette Coleman, to saxophonists like Peter Brötzmann & Archie Shepp who continued the tradition well into the 21st Century, we’ve picked 10 legends and highlighted our pick of the best free jazz album from each of their discographies.
+From the father of Free jazz, Ornette Coleman, to saxophonists like Peter Brötzmann & Archie Shepp who continued the avant-garde tradition well into the 21st Century, we’ve picked 10 legendary artists and highlighted our pick of the best free jazz album from each of their discographies.

-Regarded as one of the founders of free jazz, Coleman possessed a unique improvisational voice.
+Regarded as one of the founders of free jazz, saxophonist Ornette Coleman possessed a unique improvisational voice.

-His quartet’s arrival in New York, with a much-discusseed residency at the Five Spot, was hugely controversial, and the band’s sound was unlike any that had come before it.
+His quartet’s arrival in New York, with a much-discussed residency at the Five Spot, was hugely controversial, and the band’s sound was unlike any that had come before it.

 Despite the radical nature of this way of playing, the music is swinging, bluesy and very much informed by the history of jazz.

-Coleman would later experiment with other instruments, playing trumpet and violin in addition to the saxophone.
-He referred to his approach and philosophy as ‘harmolodics’, although the exact practical meaning of this is somewhat mysterious.
+Coleman would later experiment with other instruments, playing violin and trumpet in addition to the saxophone.
+He referred to his approach and philosophy as ‘harmolodics ‘, although the exact practical meaning of this is somewhat mysterious.

 Recommended Ornette Coleman album: The Shape of Jazz to Come

-Released in 1959, this is Coleman’s most famous album and, in tunes like ‘Peace’ and ‘Lonely Woman’, contains some of his most enduring compositions.
+Released in 1959 (an amazing year for jazz), this is Ornette Coleman’s most famous album and, in tunes like ‘Peace’ and ‘Lonely Woman’, contains some of his most enduring compositions.

 Reaction to the Coleman quartet was mixed, with some critics hailing a revolutionary new direction in jazz, while high profile detractors included Miles Davis and Charles Mingus.